Remote students struggle to find equal access to therapy services - The Denisonian

 He explained that the masks prevent the therapists from seeing the client’s facial expressions, which are a crucial part of telling how the appointment is going.

 In a situation where Bruce felt it was necessary, she did try to use Protocall.

-“It was 2:00 p.m. on a weekday, I couldn’t breathe, and I was on hold for fifteen minutes.”
-Even though the intent was good, she knew she had to look elsewhere for help.
-But even with private insurance, that face-to-face therapy is 25 dollars per session, and she can’t afford to be going every week.
+“It was 2:00 p.m. on a weekday, I couldn’t breathe, and I was on hold for fifteen minutes,” said Wheeler.

+Even though the intent was good, Bruce knew she had to look elsewhere for help.
+But even with private insurance, face-to-face therapy is $25 per session and she can’t afford to be going every week.

-The Red Thread fund, a fund made for students who come from low income areas to help pay for additional costs of being a student at Denison, was suggested to Bruce as a resource she could utilize for her situation.
+The Red Thread fund, a fund made for students who come from low-income areas to help pay for additional costs of being a student at Denison, was suggested to Bruce as a resource she could utilize for her situation.
 Bruce replied quickly though, having already thought through this option.
 She said she wanted to save it for what it’s supposed to be used for—having an experience at Denison.
 She had other ideas of ways she could access that money, ways that she could refund the money she paid for resources she isn’t using, but she still hasn’t heard back from the school about the status of her situation.

 It’s common knowledge that the first semester in college is stressful.
 Although, at a liberal arts college known for its in-person student experiences and a pandemic that prevents people from being in-person, the stakes suddenly skyrocket.
 Bruce told me that by Sept.
 25 she was finally able to make a therapy appointment with a local provider for the second week of November, and has been looking forward to it ever since.

 The overarching problem about this situation is the little access to resources people have outside of a higher-education institution.
-Young people come to college with access to all kinds of resources like therapy, financial wellness advice and the writing center, that will hopefully prepare them for the world outside of the institution.
+Young people come to college with access to all kinds of resources like therapy, financial wellness advice and the writing center, which will hopefully prepare them for the world outside of the institution.
 But when you leave, it’s harder to find those resources and it’s even harder to pay for them.
 Therefore, students who were depending on an institution to help them prepare for the outside world are having to walk the fine line between being a college student and having to grow up quickly during a pandemic.

-Luckily, here on the hill, we have administrators who listen to student feedback and try to adjust quickly to the needs of the community.
-Outside of the higher education system and off of the hill, however, things move even slower with even little opportunity for feedback.
+Here on The Hill, Denison administrators attempt to listen to student feedback and try adjusting quickly to the needs of the community.
+Outside of the higher education system, however, things move slower with even little opportunity for feedback.

-In the next article there will be questions about what parts of COVID-19 life will stick, what resources are available over breaks and some conversations with people off the hill over Zoom.

 Leave a Reply

-Note: EDITORS’ NOTE: In the next article, there will be questions about what parts of COVID-19 life will stick, what resources are available over breaks and some conversations with people off The Hill over Zoom.